akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Then the Queen rose.

-**Queen:** (voice carrying) "A moment."
+"A moment."

 The hall stilled.

-**Queen:** "It has come to my attention that certain persons have seen fit to question the king's judgment in the matter of his son's betrothal."
+"It has come to my attention that certain persons have seen fit to question the king's judgment in the matter of his son's betrothal."

 A murmur.
 Alice and Adela went pale.

-**Queen:** (looking directly at them) "Let me be clear.
+Looking directly at them: "Let me be clear.
 The king's vow is sacred.
 His choice is final.
 And the lady Beatrice—" She paused, letting the weight settle. "—has my full support.
 Any who trouble her trouble me."

 She sat.